 Step 3: Engage our subject matter experts

 If you’ve spent any time reading our blog in the past, you know that some of our best content has always come from the experts themselves talking about the things they know best.
 Our digital experts and creative geniuses and strategic minds produce great content—better than a non-expert can, even after hours of research.
 But asking our SMEs to spend several hours writing a blog post, and then repeating that a couple times a month?
-That takes them away from helping our clients, and as we’ve grown that’s become something we’re less able to do.
+That takes them away from helping our clients, and as we’ve grown that became something we’re less able to do.

 Step 4: Opening the lab

 As a marketing consultancy, we have about as much experience as one can have with marketing problems and their solutions.
 We’ve worked with a wide range of clients over the years, and we’ve seen tons of unique problems that demanded action to match.
-The thing is, there hasn’t always been a strong connection between the things that we’re doing for our clients, the front-line problem solving that happens every day, and the content that we create.
+The thing is, there wasn’t always a strong connection between the things that we’re doing for our clients, the front-line problem solving that happens every day, and the content that we create.

-That doesn’t mean that every blog post from now on is going to be a case study.
+That doesn’t mean that every blog post or video from now on is going to be a case study.
 But it means that the things we discuss and the way we discuss them will be informed more by our work than they have been in the past.
 And, in fact, this blog itself is an example.

 Step 5: Engaging multimedia

 Another way for us to share our institutional knowledge is to branch out a bit in terms of the kinds of content that we create.
 We’ve definitely used video in the past—a lot, in fact, as you can see on our YouTube channel alone.
 And as mentioned above, we’re leaning into it once again.

 But while in the past, our videos have either stood alone or they’ve been time- and labor-intensive to create (think webinars that require lots of writing, planning, and production), these videos can be a bit more conversational, and they can either inspire new written content or live within existing written pieces as well.